Christian Wade: Sevens

-He made his international sevens debut at the IRB Sevens World Series in Dubai in December 2009 and he scored 7 tries in George a week later, finishing joint top try scorer with Fijian wizard, William Ryder.
-He added 2 more in Wellington and 3 more tries in Las Vegas a week later.
+Wade made his international sevens debut at the IRB Sevens World Series in Dubai in December 2009 and he scored 7 tries in George a week later, finishing joint top try scorer with Fijian wizard, William Ryder.
+He added 2 more in Wellington and three more tries in Las Vegas a week later.
 He scored 3 in London.
 Overall, he amassed 22 tries in 7 tournaments in the 2009–10 Series, which made him the 15th highest individual try scorer that season.
 Wade was selected for the 17-man initial England rugby sevens training squad for the 2010 Commonwealth Games in Delhi.

 U20s

-He was part of the England U20 side at the 2010 IRB Junior World Championship in Argentina, which finished 4th overall, losing to South Africa in the 3rd–4th place play-offs.
-He scored one try against Argentina in the tournament, which was won by 2009 winners New Zealand.
-On 31 May 2012, Wade made his international debut for England against the Barbarians, starting at number 11 and scoring one try while setting up Jonathan Joseph in the last play of the game with some elusive footwork, although this game was uncapped.
-England went on to win the game 57–26.
+Wade was a member of the England U20 squad that finished fourth at the 2010 IRB Junior World Championship and scored his only try of the tournament against hosts Argentina during the pool stage.
+He was part of the side that completed a grand slam during the 2011 Six Nations Under 20s Championship and scored in the penultimate round against Scotland.
+Later that year he scored six tries at the 2011 IRB Junior World Championship including in the final against New Zealand which England lost to finish runners up.

 England, Saxons and Lions

-He was selected for the England summer tour to Argentina.
-Wade scored in a warm up game against the Barbarians, winning 40–12.
-He made his full test debut against Argentina on 8 June on the right wing playing the whole 80 minutes.
+On 27 May 2012, Wade started for England against the Barbarians in an uncapped fixture at Twickenham which saw him score a try while also setting up Jonathan Joseph in the last play of the game with some elusive footwork in a 57–26 victory.
+He was included on the 2012 tour of South Africa and scored a hat-trick during the trip.

+Wade was a member of the senior squad for their 2013 tour of Argentina and scored during a warm-up 40–12 victory over the Barbarians.
+On 8 June 2013 Wade made his Test debut playing the whole 80 minutes in a win against Los Pumas.
+This was ultimately his only cap for England.

 Wade was selected for the second game against Argentina the following week but withdrew from the team when he was called up to join the 2013 British & Irish Lions tour to Australia.
-He made his Lions debut on the right wing against the Brumbies Super Rugby side.
+He made his Lions debut on the right wing against the ACT Brumbies Super Rugby side.

 Wade was initially selected to play against Argentina in the 2013 Autumn Internationals, however a slight hamstring tear meant he had to withdraw from the game.
-An injury in a club game at the beginning of December against London Irish meant he played no part in the 2014 Six Nations and the Summer Tour to New Zealand.

-Wade was overlooked for the 2014 Internationals, but was selected for the England Saxons to play against the Irish Wolfhounds.
-He was also selected for the England Saxons' tour of South Africa.
+He was overlooked for the 2014 Internationals, but was selected for England Saxons to play against the Irish Wolfhounds.
+In June 2016 Wade scored the winning try for England Saxons as they completed a series win over South Africa A at Outeniqua Park.